Wheaties: Return of sports-related promotions

 In 1958, General Mills decided to combat the decline in sales by returning Wheaties to its sporting roots.
 A three-pronged marketing strategy was devised.
 The first element was the selection of the brand's first spokesman, Bob Richards, two-time Olympic pole vault champion.
 The second was the reentry of Wheaties into the sports television sponsorship arena, pioneering the concepts of the pre-game and post-game show.
 The third was the creation of the Wheaties Sports Federation.
 The Wheaties Sports Federation promoted physical fitness, training, and participation in athletic events, through direct financial support of Olympic educational programs and the Jaycee Junior Champ track and field competition, and also through educational and instructional athletic films.

 From the 1960s through the 1990s, Wheaties provided in-box promotions but maintained a focus on athletic fitness and on-the-box sports figure promotions.
 Since the debut of the front cover depiction of Bob Richards, hundreds of athletes have been shown and promoted, including entire baseball, basketball, and football teams, while also highlighting Olympic successes (including regional Special Olympics editions).
 Wheaties also does not limit itself to current athletic stars, as special edition boxes have depicted baseball players from the early 20th century, and many athletes who were too early for Wheaties to cover (see Jim Thorpe).

 Decline in sales

 Recently, sales of Wheaties in the US has declined significantly.
 From 2005 to 2014 sales of Wheaties declined 78%.

+Other promotions

+Wheaties have been involved in different promotions over its history.
+The cereal is referenced in the 2025 Marvel Studios film Thunderbolts*, alongside an appearance in a mid-credits scene.
+To coincide with the film's release, a collectible cereal box featuring the film's main characters (played by actors such as Florence Pugh, Sebastian Stan and David Harbour) was released.